How to upgrade a management server - upgrading a distributed management group

 For System Center 2016 - Operations Manager, the default path is C:\Program Files\Microsoft System Center 2016\Operations Manager.
-For current branch, the default path is C:\Program Files\Microsoft System Center\Operations Manager.
+For all later releases (1801, 1807 and 2019), the default path is C:\Program Files\Microsoft System Center\Operations Manager.

 On the Prerequisites page, review and address any warnings or errors that the Prerequisites checker returns, and then click Verify prerequisites again to recheck the system.